 The Pigeon Vet - Pigeon parasites

-External parasits in the racing pigeon - Mites, lice and Pigeon Fly
+External parasites in the racing pigeon - Mites, lice and Pigeon Fly

-Racing pigeon Lice - LIce live their entire life cycle on their birds, they feed of epethelial and feather debris and bloom.
+Racing pigeon Lice - Lice live their entire life cycle on their birds, they feed of epithelial and feather debris and bloom.
 Feather lice live on the feathers of pigeons and in high numbers are often an indication of poor husbandry in a pigeon loft -

-treatmtnts using inscticidal sprays or baths are all that is needed.
+Treatments using insecticidal sprays or baths are all that is needed.

 Racing pigeon Mites The blood sucking mites such as the red mite will live in cracks and crevices in the pigeon loft and come out after dark to suck blood.
 The quill mite lives inside the shaft of the feather.
 They cause severe irritation to adult pigeons.
 This irritation may affect racing performance.
 When they feed on babies in the nest they may cause anemia and even death.
 Skin mites cause skin rashes and severe irritation.